- Porter’s five forces model

-- “Porter’s five forces model is an analysis tool that uses five forces to determine the profitability of an industry and shape a firm’s competitive strategy”
+- is an analysis tool that uses five industry forces to determine the intensity of competition in an industry and its profitability level.

 Understanding the tool